kivikakk/sh1107/README.md

 At the most fine-grained level (`vsh -i`), it responds to the gateware by doing edge detection at I²C level, [spying](vsh/src/I2CConnector.zig) on the I²C lines.
-This method is faster than the pure Python version I started with, but still slow enough to take several seconds to clear the screen.
+This method is faster than the pure Python version I started with, but still slow enough to take several seconds to clear the screen when not compiled with optimizations.

 ### SPI flash